- Symbol: Ti

 Where Is It Found?

-Titanium is a fairly reactive element and doesn’t found in its elemental form in nature.
-It is an abundant element on Earth’s crust and has many minerals found across in the world.
-The most important minerals to look for mining are ilmenite, titanite, rutile, and anatase.
+Titanium is a fairly reactive element and isn’t found in its elemental form in nature.
+It is an abundant element on Earth’s crust and has many minerals found across the world.
+The most important minerals to look for in mining are ilmenite, titanite, rutile, and anatase.
 But the ilmenite and rutile are very good economically which gives titanium cheaply.
 Titanium is found in many countries but the largest producers are South Africa, Australia, and Canada.

 Discovery

 William Gregor was an amateur geologist who loved to study minerals and their formation.
 In 1791, he found a kind of black sand that was actually ilmenite – a mineral of titanium.
 The black sand was flowing in a stream.
 When he studied the black sand he found that the sand was attracted to a magnet.
-Further investigations on the sand gave him the evidence that the black sand contains iron oxide and the oxide of a new element, Magnesium.
+Further investigations on the sand gave him evidence that the black sand contains Iron oxide and the oxide of a new element, Titanium.
 Mr. Gregor made a report of his findings and sent it to the Royal Geological Society of Cornwall.

 The new element titanium was also rediscovered by Martin Heinrich Klaproth in 1795 without knowing the discovery of Mr. Gregor.
 He named this new element ‘titanium’ which is also the present name of this element.
 The element was discovered but it was not isolated in elemental form until 1825 when Jons Jacob Berzelius isolated it.